Darkseed (band): Reunion

 On 24 June 2008, on their official website, Darkseed announced that they would reunite to appear live at the Helion Festival on October 4, 2008.
 On 3 September 2008, the band announced that their old back vocalist and drummer, Harald Winkler, will rejoin the band as lead vocalist and so Darkseed will be reformed and reborn, with a new album, Poison Awaits, scheduled to be released on 23 July 2010.

-Second break-up (2015)
+Second break-up (2014)

-In February 2015, the band has announced on their official website that they decided to put the band "on hold" due to certain circumstances, and that one day they might come back again.
+In December 2014, the band has announced on their official website that they decided to put the band "on hold" due to certain circumstances, and that one day they might come back again.

 Musical style

 Darkseed started as a death metal band.
 AllMusic defines them as "not wanting to take the traditional methods of generic death metal that everyone's heard a million times since Napalm Death's "Scum", Germany's Darkseed take a more unconventional song writing method that aims more towards the gothic experimental route".
 In their first studio album, they changed their music to gothic metal and became a part of German gothic metal movement.
 Later they changed their style into a more traditional heavy metal sound.
-They also have an influence from industrial metal music, as two of the members claim to be fans of Neue Deutsche Härte band Rammstein.
+They also have an influence from industrial metal music, as two of the members stated to be fans of Neue Deutsche Härte band Rammstein.